Mission & Vision

 In the fall of 2018, a handful of Colorado news outlets gathered to talk about an idea.
 What might happen if they worked together on stories, on understanding their communities more deeply, and on sharing resources?

-At the same time, a group of community members led by the University of Denver and the Gates Family Foundation were poring over research from that summer, when they’d surveyed thousands of Coloradans about what they wanted and needed in local news.
-And the 142-year old Colorado Press Association was making plans with the Colorado Independent to evolve both organizations’ missions to strengthen journalism across the state.
+At the same time, the Colorado Media Project — a community initiative led by the University of Denver and the Gates Family Foundation — were poring over research from that summer, when they’d surveyed thousands of Coloradans about what they wanted and needed in local news.
+And the 142-year old Colorado Press Association was making plans with The Colorado Independent to evolve both organizations’ missions to strengthen journalism across the state.

-From these three efforts came COLab, the Colorado News Collaborative.
+From these interrelated efforts came COLab, the Colorado News Collaborative.

 We collaborate on journalism none could do alone.
 And we don’t stop there.
-We strived to pull back the curtain on how news is reported, and invite the public into the process.
-And we work to financially strengthen existing and emerging news sources, so they are there for their communities long into the future.
+We strive to pull back the curtain on how news is reported, and invite the public into the process.
+And we work together to innovate and financially strengthen existing and emerging news sources, so they are there for their communities long into the future.

 COLab’s mission is crucial and complex, but the ultimate aim of COLab is simple: Better news for all Coloradans.